firesidefiction/firesidefiction.github.io/_contributors/l-d-lewis.md

 short-name: l-d-lewis
 permalink: l-d-lewis
 ---

-L. D. Lewis is a medic, writer of fantasy and Art Director for FIYAH Literary Magazine.
-Find her on Twitter @ellethevillain.
+L. D. Lewis is a data analyst and writer of science fiction and fantasy.
+Previously published works include "Chesirah" (_FIYAH Literary Magazine_, 2017) and _A Ruin of Shadows_ (Dancing Star Press, 2018).
+She proudly serves as a founding creator and Art Director for _FIYAH Literary Magazine_ for Black speculative fiction.
+She lives in Georgia with her coffee habit and an impressive Funko Pop! collection.